 Multiracial congregations are all the rage, it seems, at least among Protestants.
 Conferences are being held across the country encouraging pastors and other religious leaders to be multiethnic, and groups like Mosaix and Kainos have been established to support the effort.
 People that attend these conferences are provided a theology for why more churches ought to work toward diversity as well as practical tools for moving their congregations toward that goal.

-After many years of research, my colleagues and I will be sharing what we’ve learned about these efforts.
-We will host a conference on pastoring multiracial churches, June 20-21, in Columbus, Ohio.
-It will be a chance to share practical knowledge based on our research.
+After many years of research, my colleagues and I are ready to share practical knowledge based on our research.

 We know that Catholic parishes have quietly been doing the work of racial and ethnic diversity for some time.
 They are far more likely to be diverse than Protestant congregations, probably because they are parishes and by definition tied to their neighborhoods.
 Where Protestant congregations can move their church locations if they want, this option is not available to Catholic parishes.
 They must figure out a way to make it where they are or their Archdiocese will shut the doors.
 Today more Protestants seem willing to build diverse congregations, as well.